Transferring to Wharton

 When you apply to Wharton, you will be asked to indicate your concentration—which consists of four upper-level courses designed to offer an in-depth knowledge of a particular area of business.
 We recommend that you review the List of Concentrations to learn more about the options and required coursework for the concentration you are interested in before applying to the Wharton School.

-- A score of “5” on the AP Macroeconomics exam,
+- Scores of “5” on both the AP Macroeconomics and AP Microeconomics exams,

-We recommend that you satisfy Wharton's foreign language requirement by the time you enroll at Penn.
-The requirement is equivalent to two semesters of college-level language courses and can be fulfilled by either completion of coursework or appropriate placement scores.
+We also recommend that you satisfy Wharton's foreign language requirement by the time you enroll at Penn.
+The requirement is equivalent to two semesters of college-level language courses and can be fulfilled by either completion of coursework or appropriate placement or test scores.